laurylopes/laurylopes/README.md

 I believe in creating a fun and collaborative atmosphere at work.
 Outside of work, I enjoy relaxing with video games, music, and movies. 🍿

-Here you'll find repos with documentation best pratices on data. 👇 🗄️
+Here you'll find repos with best data pratices and tips. 👇 🗄️